islandofcats/anthropocene-health/content/guides/wildfires/2-indoors.md

 Standalone HEPA-rated air purifiers are widely available.
 Anything which meets this standard will make an important difference in your indoor air.
 Purchase only from a reputable vendor - steer clear of third-party sellers on sites like Amazon and Walmart.

-You can also make a Corsi-Rosenthal box: a relatively cheap (for its effectiveness) construction of furnace filters and a box fan which was popularized in the early pandemic.
+You can also make a DIY air purifier, also known as a Corsi-Rosenthal box: a relatively cheap (for its effectiveness) construction of furnace filters and a box fan which was popularized in the early pandemic.
 See below for a guide and links to further information.
 There are many designs with trade-offs in cost, clean air delivery rate (CADR), and space.
 The simplest iteration - a filter taped to the intake side of a fan - is still much better than nothing.

+{{< cards >}}
+  {{< card link="../../diy-purifier" title="Build your own air purifier" image="../../diy-purifier.png" subtitle="With furnace filters and a box fan" >}}
+{{< /cards >}}

 ## Humidity helps